rosettatype/legible-typography/_chapters_es/6-beyond-legibility-research.md

 aspect of user interface design and underlines the relationship between functionality (usability or legibility) and aesthetics (see [Chapter 1]({% link _chapters_en/1-what-do-we-mean-by-legibility.md %})).

-> Pregunta: If you were designing an interface, what would you prioritise?
+> Question: If you were designing an interface, what would you prioritise?
 {: .question }

 # Aesthetics